Ataturk's legacy sparks row between Greek Cypriots, Turkey

 The ministry defended its decision, insisting that the book is freely available in Cyprus but that doesn’t mean it should be used for teaching English.

-“It’s not possible for books being used for instruction in our schools to portray Kemal Ataturk as a paradigm of an moral leader who ‘benefited the people’,” the ministry said in a statement Thursday.
+“It’s not possible for books being used for instruction in our schools to portray Kemal Ataturk as a paradigm of a moral leader who ‘benefited the people’,” the ministry said in a statement Thursday.
 “Because, as it’s well known, Ataturk and the Young Turks are responsible for crimes against people like the Armenian Genocide, of the Pontian Greeks, the Assyrians.”

 Cyprus was split along ethnic lines in 1974 when Turkey invaded following a coup aimed at union with Greece.
 Only Turkey recognizes a Turkish Cypriot declaration of independence.